 “We are all just walking each other home,” Ram Dass said.
 How true.
 And these past four years, behind the scenes of escalating success for Dream of Italy, I struggled mightily, as an only child, trying to fill those final miles with care, comfort and laughter, especially in the last year when I lived with my dad.
 This journey was filled with miraculous highs like filming with my parents in Italy while my mother had a reprieve from stage 4 cancer and my trip to Italy with my dad this June, and gut-wrenching lows, all wrapped up with beauty, mystery, fragility, frustration, grace and faith.
 And signs, so many signs.

 This walk of ours that once felt so long now feels so unfairly fleeting.
 On the way I learned a few lessons: Always, always take the trip.
 Love endures all things.
-There are forces so much greater than us always at work.
+There are forces so much greater than us mysteriously at work.
 Sharing our dreams makes them real and gives them flight.
 Telling our stories connects us and gives our lives meaning and hope.

 I’ve sat in front of this computer screen for weeks, struggling with the right words and hesitant about how much to share.
 Appearing on television in the first place is a great act of vulnerability; writing this is one too.